 *** Shivering: Throughout your withdrawal process, you’ll either be shivering and cold, or hot and sweaty.
 It will be rare that you’re ever totally comfortable from a body temperature standpoint and it will become a constant battle to keep either cool or warm enough.

-***RLS (Restless Leg Syndrome): One of the most frustrating symptoms along with the lethargy.
+*** Restless Leg Syndrome (RLS): One of the most frustrating symptoms along with the lethargy.
 You feel as though your “bones itch” and have the urge to constantly move your legs and sometimes your whole body.
 I would sometimes also find myself kneading, punching and karate-chopping my thighs when I sat down just to somehow make it feel better.
 You know when you go to the dentist for a cleaning and afterwards you have this constant urge to bite down?
-Well think of that feeling all over your body.
+Think of that feeling all over your body.
+But it’ll pass.

 **** Lethargy/Low energy: This is a major one.
 You will not have ANY energy.
 You’ll feel as though even going to the bathroom is a chore both physically and psychologically.
-But don’t worry about getting to the bathroom…your stomach will give you all the incentive you need to get there!
-Ok, so back to the lethargy.
-Ultimately, your energy level can be vastly improved if you use the correct strategies and techniques.
+But don’t worry about getting to the bathroom.
+Your stomach will give you all the incentive you need to get there!

-* Watery Eyes and Nose (not related to allergies): No itchiness, just tears running down your cheeks…constantly….down onto your pillows.
+* Watery eyes and nose (not related to allergies): No itchiness, just tears running down your cheeks.
+Constantly.

-** Flu-like Symptoms: You’ll still have flu-like symptoms at night but since your first thought when you have the flu is to lie in bed, we’re only giving it 2 stars for night time.
+** Flu-like symptoms: You’ll still have flu-like symptoms at night but since your first thought when you have the flu is to lie in bed, we’re only giving it 2 stars at nighttime.

-*** Sudden Muscle Jerks: The muscle jerks seem to be more prevalent at night but we believe that it has more to do with the fact that you’re lying still and hence more aware of subtleties in muscle movement as opposed to when you are up and about.
+*** Sudden muscle jerks: The muscle jerks seem to be more prevalent at night but we believe that it has more to do with the fact that you’re lying still and hence more aware of subtleties in muscle movement as opposed to when you are up and about.
 The legs seem to be particularly annoying and “jerky” and can keep you awake too.
-Combined with the restless leg syndrome, the muscle jerks make you a horrible bed partner and make this symptom worthy of 3 stars!
+Combined with Restless Leg Syndrome, the muscle jerks make you a horrible bed partner and make this symptom worthy of 3 stars!

 **** Depression/Anxiety: Although you would hope to be asleep, depression is a significant factor at night when you are “alone with your thoughts.”
 You will have a tendency to dwell on things and obsess a lot lying in bed so we believe that this is just as much of an issue at night as it is during the day, if not more.

-**** Restless Leg Syndrome: Ever get so mad you feel like you could kick a puppy?
-Well the RLS at night was so frustrating to me that I would be close to tears.
-It is especially acute at night when you’re trying to go to sleep.
+**** Restless Leg Syndrome (RLS): Ever get so mad you feel like you could kick a puppy?
+That’s what RLS at night is like.
+At least for me it was.
+Very frustrating.
 You feel as though your “bones itch” and have the urge to constantly move your legs and sometimes your whole body.
 It will cause you to toss and turn because it will seem as though there’s no comfortable position.
 You may even find yourself walking around the house or rubbing your thighs in order to relieve the RLS.